bigbizze/pinescript-docs/final_combined_manual.md

 on the close of the realtime bar.
 There is no panacea; avoiding this type of repainting always entails waiting for confirmed information, which means the trader must sacrifice immediacy to achieve reliability.

-Note that other types of repainting such as those documented in our [Repainting](Repainting) section may not be preventable by simply triggering alerts on the close of realtime bars.
+Note that other types of repainting such as those documented in our  section may not be preventable by simply triggering alerts on the close of realtime bars.

 Options v: v5